 How to choose between iOS App Development Vs Android App Development

-iOS application development has come a long way since the first iteration of Apple’s App Store that had only 500 apps back in 2008 – and they are not the only contenders in the marketing arena anymore.
+iOS application development has come a long way since the first iteration of Apple’s App Store, which had only 500 apps in 2008 – and they are not the only contenders in the marketing arena anymore.

 In the war of the platforms, it is becoming increasingly difficult for businesses to choose one to debut their app.